 Neutron Imaging Services at Phoenix Neutron Imaging Center

-Opening for business in 2020, our state-of-the-art neutron imaging center will be the first facility of its kind to offer commercial neutron imaging services without the use of a reactor.
-PNIC’s compact, accelerator-based neutron imaging system produces the highest measurable image quality by ASTM standards.
+Our state-of-the-art neutron imaging center is the first facility of its kind to offer commercial neutron imaging services without the use of a reactor.
+PNIC’s compact, accelerator-based neutron imaging system produces a spatial resolution of the highest measurable image quality in a neutron picture by ASTM standards.
 With an ISO 9001:2015 and AS9100-2015 (Rev. D) certified Quality Management System, PNIC guarantees exceptional service.

-Located in Fitchburg, Wisconsin, the 10,000 square-foot neutron imaging and testing center will provide neutron imaging services along with neutron activation analysis, radiation effects testing, and X-ray imaging.
-PNIC and future facilities of its kind will be one-stop, comprehensive radiography resources for the non-destructive testing community.
+Located in Fitchburg, Wisconsin, the 10,000 square-foot neutron imaging and testing center provides neutron imaging services along with X-ray radiography and other neutron radiography solutions, like neutron activation analysis and radiation effects testing.
+PNIC and future facilities of its kind are one-stop, comprehensive radiography resources for the non-destructive testing community.

 Learn more about Phoenix’s neutron imaging services by signing up for our free monthly newsletter: